CadencePrestissimo/CadencePrestissimo/README.md

 ### Hi there 👋

-### Hi, I'm Pavika Chaudhary
+### I'm Pavika Chaudhary
 - 🔭 I’m a second year undergraduate from IIIT-A 😉
 - 🥅 Started contributing to Open Source projects
 - ⚡ carpediam